Anti-Doping

 • Ensure that all athletes have an opportunity to compete equally;

-• Safeguard the physical health and mental integrity of the athletes;
+• Safeguard the physical health and mental integrity of the athletes; (please see below on the long-term health effects from doping)

 • Encourage Affiliate Federations to execute similar regulations with their athletes.